PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 If you are using lists as arrays, you obviously have to be able to create a list of some length.
-The length you need may be computed as the program runs, so you obviously can’t always use a list display.
+The length you need may be computed as the program runs, so you obviously can't always use a list display.
 How do you create a list of length n?

 You use the replication operator, ``*``.
 Of course, this is the same as